 The Adviser's principals and other key personnel possess substantial experience and expertise and have strong business relationships with members of the business community.
 The loss of these personnel could jeopardize the Adviser's relationships with members of the business community and could result in fewer investment opportunities for the Fund.
 For example, if any of the Adviser's principals were to join or form a competing firm, the Fund's results and financial condition could suffer.
-See "Risk Factors - Dependence on Key Personnel Risk."

 Material Risks of Significant Methods of Analysis.
 The Adviser seeks to conduct reasonable and appropriate due diligence based on the facts and circumstances applicable to each investment.
 When conducting due diligence and making an assessment regarding an investment for the Fund, the Adviser relies on available resources, including information provided by the target of the investment and, in some circumstances, third-party investigations.
 As a result, the due diligence process can at times be subjective with respect to companies for which only limited information is available.
 Accordingly, the Adviser cannot be certain that due diligence investigations with respect to any investment opportunity for the Fund will reveal or highlight all relevant facts (including fraud) that could be necessary or helpful in evaluating such investment opportunity, or that its due diligence investigations will result in investments for the Fund being successful.
 There can be no assurance that the projected results of an investment opportunity will be achieved for the Fund, and actual results could vary significantly from the projections.
 General economic, natural, and other conditions, which are not predictable, can have an adverse impact on the reliability of such projections.
 Assumptions or projections about asset lives; the stability, growth, or predictability of costs; demand; or revenues generated by an investment or other factors associated therewith could, due to various risks and uncertainties including those described herein, differ materially from actual results.
-See "Risk Factors - Material Risks of Significant Methods of Analysis."